 - Pink: Budding feelings, gentleness, friendship, support, happiness, and growth.

 Potted Potentilla shrubs are an excellent choice for encouraging someone embarking on a new start, such as finding a new career, going back to school, or buying a new home.

-Cut pink Potentilla help is perfect to celebrate the birth of a baby girl, encourage your friends to overcome a challenge, or celebrate joy.
+Cut Pink Potentilla is perfect for celebrating the birth of a baby girl, encouraging your friends to overcome a challenge, or celebrating joy.